PaulFroh/bank-account-statement-parser/README.md

 - The SUB-CATEGORIES can either be written in caps or lower cases, it doesn't matter **BUT** you will have to use the same pattern aus shown in the picture above.
 (Top-Categories have to be in collumn A and Sub-Categories have to be in collumn B)
 - ***Important***: The sub-categories will also be ***the kewords the parser uses*** to find categories in your bank statements so make sure they suit your reason for transfer!
 The more sub categories you choose, the more kewords you will generate.
 As a result the overview will be more accurate.

-When you are done with the adjustment of the Excel-file you ***have to safe and close the Excel file before starting the "bank-account-statement-parser-1.0.0.exe"*** by double cklicking it.
+When you are done with the adjustment of the Excel-file you ***have to safe and close the Excel file before starting the "bank-account-statement-parser-1.0.0.exe"*** by double clicking it.

 # Build
-nd one that builds the program in a directory.
+If you want to build the program on your own machine, you can use pyinstaller.
+Pyinstaller is a nice little program that can build executables for windows, mac and linux.
+We provide two different .spec files for the pyinstaller, one that builds only the EXE and one that builds the program in a directory.
 The advantage of the directory is the startup time, but the EXE is nice and small and maybe for mobile applications on a USB stick more appropriate.
-To run pyinstaller (if you already installed pyinstaller via pip) use:
+To run pyinstaller (if you already installed pyinstaller via pip) use
 ```basch
 pyinstaller --clean .\Bank-Account-Statement-Parser-EXE.spec
 ```
 if you want the directory, use the -DIR.spec file.